-Outside of those times the gate to the lot may block your entrance from both the trail and dog park.
-There is one portable restroom and you can find it at the trailhead.
-There is also plenty of drinking water available for you and your dog(s).
+Outside of those times the gate to the lot may block your entrance from both the trail, and dog park.
+There is one portable restroom at the trailhead.
+There is also plenty of drinking water available for you and your dogs.

-There seemed to be plenty of parking space available for the 1.5 acre dog park and trail.
-However, the dog park is split completely in half in order to accommodate large and small dogs.
-This allows .75 acres for your dog(s) no matter how large or small.
+There seems to be plenty of parking space available for the 1.5 acre dog park and trail.
+However, the dog park is split completely in half to accommodate large and small dogs.
+This allows .75 acres for your dog no matter how large or small.

 The patio area for us humans is near the center of the dog park.
 This forces our tail wagging family members to the outside of the space.
-Either that, or they may congregate on the patio near their humans, which did seem to be the case on this morning.
+Either that, or they may congregate on the patio near their humans, which did seem to be the case this morning.

-Panther Springs Park Dog Park has a very nice looking space.
-There is a decent amount of space for dogs of various sizes, although the large dog park is the same size as the small dog park.
-There are some obstacles, there is drinking water, and there is shade although it is scarce.
-Panther Springs Park is very easy to access being right next to the entrance from Wilderness Oak Road.
+Panther Springs looks great.
+There is a fair amount of space for dogs of various sizes, although the large dog park is the same size as the small dog park.
+There are obstacles, drinking water, and shade (although it is scarce).
+Panther Springs Park is very easy to access next to the entrance from Wilderness Oak Road.

 We may return after visiting other dog parks in San Antonio.
 It’s always fun to meet new furry friends and walk through various parks.
 Looking for nearby trails with scenic views?
 Try Stone Oak Park which is also dog friendly and has exercise options.